Survey of the British public about their views and attitudes towards the UK Water industry

 - When told that the Labour Party’s proposal for nationalising the water industry would reduce the value of nearly 6 million people’s pensions which are invested in water companies, including both private and public sector workers’ pensions, just 27% of GB adults say that they would support the nationalisation of water and sewerage services in England if this was the case.
 In this scenario, half (53%) say they would oppose the nationalisation of water and sewerage services.

 Categories: GB | Infrastructure | Public and communities

 Client: Water UK

-ComRes interviewed 2,034 GB adults aged 18+ online between 15th and 16th February 2019.
+Savanta ComRes interviewed 2,057 GB adults aged 18+ online between 11th and 12th September 2019.
 Data were weighted to be nationally representative of all GB adults by age, gender, region and social grade.
-ComRes is a member of the British Polling Council and abides by its rules.
+Savanta ComRes is a member of the British Polling Council and abides by its rules.
+Savanta ComRes is a member of the British Polling Council and abides by its rules.